 Overview of metrics

-Metrics is a feature for system administrators and IT tools engineers that focuses on collecting, investigating, monitoring, and sharing metrics from your technology infrastructure, security systems, and business applications in real time.
+Metrics is a feature for system administrators, IT, and service engineers that focuses on collecting, investigating, monitoring, and sharing metrics from your technology infrastructure, security systems, and business applications in real time.

 Metrics in the Splunk platform uses a custom index type that is optimized for metric storage and retrieval.
-To work with metrics, the
+You can run metrics-specific commands like

-mstats command is included for you to apply numeric aggregations (such as average, sum, percentile, and so forth) to isolate and correlate problems from different data sources.
+mstats command lets you apply aggregate functions such as average, sum, count, and rate to those data points, helping you isolate and correlate problems from different data sources.

 - Region: us-east-1, us-west-1, us-west-2, us-central1

 - InstanceType: t2.medium, t2.large, m3.large, n1-highcpu-2